Gladys (The Leftovers)

 "Gladys" is the fifth episode of the first season of the American supernatural drama television series The Leftovers, based on the novel of the same name by Tom Perrotta.
 The episode was written by series creators Damon Lindelof and Tom Perrotta, and directed by Mimi Leder.
 It was first broadcast on HBO in the United States on July 27, 2014.

-The series is set four years after the "Sudden Departure" – an event which saw 2% of the world's population (approximately 140 million people) disappear and profoundly affected the townspeople.
+The series is set three years after the "Sudden Departure" – an event which saw 2% of the world's population (approximately 140 million people) disappear and profoundly affected the townspeople.
 The characters of police chief Kevin Garvey and his family (wife Laurie, son Tom, daughter Jill and father Kevin Sr.) are focal points, alongside grieving widow Nora Durst, her brother Reverend Matt Jamison, and the mysterious cult-like organization the Guilty Remnant (GR), led by Patti Levin.
 In the episode, unknown assailants kill Gladys, a loyal member of the Guilty Remnant.
-Kevin investigates the death, despite the police's indifference to her death.
+Kevin investigates the murder, despite the police's indifference to her death.

 According to Nielsen Media Research, the episode was seen by an estimated 1.59 million household viewers and gained a 0.8 ratings share among adults aged 18–49.
 The episode received generally positive reviews from critics, who praised the performances and character development.
 Gladys' death scene drew polarized reactions, with some deeming it appropriate for the series' tone while others criticized its violent nature.